arielf/scripts/README.md

         colidx volcano.csv

+### mff

+    My Find File.

+    Basically a wrapper around multiple stages of `locate` and `grep`.
+    Helps find files by name.
+Especially useful if you only vaguely remember parts of the file name (say "jpe?g" to search for photos, or a name of a person).

+    Smart about doing case-insensitive searches, supporting PCRE regexes, and more.

+    Examples:

+        mff katelin 'jpe?g'
+        mff beatles rubber.soul mp3

 ### T
     Handy bi-directional/smart universal time converter
     - If it sees a Unix time_t (integer) - will convert to date